django/django/README.rst

 ======
-Django
+Django Web Framework
 ======

-Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
-Thanks for checking it out.
+Djnago is a free, open-source Python based high-level Python Web framework.
+It follow the Model view template (MVT) architecture.

 All documentation is in the "``docs``" directory and online at https://docs.djangoproject.com/en/stable/.
 If you're just getting started,